sanjay-v91/AWS---CHALLENGES/Challenge-2/AWS-EC2-METADATA-EXTRACTION-PYTHON/README.md

 # AWS-EC2-METADATA-EXTRACTION-PYTHON

-## What it does
+## What the Python Script does
-- Query the metadata of an ec2 instance within AWS and provide a json formatted output.
+- Query the metadata of an EC2 instance within AWS and provide a json formatted output.
 - Retrieve the value of a particular data key.

 ## How to install